1856 Baltimore Know-Nothing riots: Government response

 In the aftermath of the 1856 election riots, charges were pressed against only two men involved.
 Charges were dropped against one man and the other man was acquitted.
 Historian Tracy Matthew Melton argues that local street gangs' affiliation with the Know-Nothing or the Democratic parties allowed them to commit acts of violence without consequences.

 On December 1, 1856, a bill was presented to the City Council that would strengthen the police force.
 The new force, led by a Marshal, would consist of 397 men of the Mayor's choosing.
 All officers were to be given a fixed pay, a baton, a gun, and an official uniform.
 Baltimore would be separated into districts where police would surveil the streets at all times.
 The bill was approved by Mayor Swann on January 1, 1857, and went into effect March 1, 1857.

 In the city elections of 1857, officials hoped to better prepare to control instances of election violence.
 Governor Thomas Ligon ordered George H. Steuart's militia of over 3,000 men because he felt that local authorities did not adequately respond to violence.
 Ligon was met with criticism by Mayor Swann, who argued that it was unconstitutional for the governor to order a militia without seeking permission first.
 Local officials ruled that Ligon did not have legal grounds to call a militia and did not provide enough evidence to support the need for one.
 Mayor Swann instead ordered 200 special policeman to support the existing force on election day.
 Additionally, Mayor Swann reinforced the existing police force, adding 105 men.
 The strengthened police force proved to be ineffective, as policemen did little to interfere during outbreaks of violence during election.
 To prevent violence at the polls, the city wards were redrawn and the number of polling stations increased, but the two parties would freely relocate the polls themselves.
 The Democratic Party in Baltimore asked voters to submit evidence of voter suppression by Know-Nothings.

 Continued violence

 Election violence and fraud in Baltimore continued in the following years despite efforts to stop it.
 In the 1857 gubernatorial election, riots were less common but voter suppression was employed by Know-Nothings.
 Know-Nothings would beat anyone who was not voting on a Know-Nothing Ballot, marked by a red stripe.
 Know-Nothing candidate Thomas Holliday Hicks was elected governor, and assured that he would "Never call on a militia the night before an election," like Governor Ligon did.

 According to Frank Towers, in 1860, the Democrats took control of the state legislature and they acted forcefully in Baltimore.
 They took back the city police, the militia, patronage, and the electoral machinery, and prosecuted some Know-Nothings for electoral fraud.
 By 1861, the remnants of the Know-Nothing movement had split over secession and federal forces took control of Baltimore.
-Frank Towers, "Violence as a tool of party dominance: election riots and the Baltimore know-nothings, 1854-1860."
-Maryland Historical Magazine 93 (1998): 5-37.